“AN OUNCE OF PREVENTION IS WORTH A POUND OF CURE”

 Many products have well-defined inspection schedules.
 Think schedules are based on easily measured intervals such as time, miles, or hours.

-• Automob Think about aviation, automobiles, and railroad rolling stock.
+• Automob: Think about aviation, automobiles, and railroad rolling stock.
 Safety and emissions inspections occur every year in the same month, while oil change intervals are still based on mileage.

 • Aircraft structural parts are inspected after a fixed number of flying hours or takeoff/landing cycles.